History of ESPN on ABC: Winning the NCAA football contract

 ABC won the NCAA contract from the 1966 season onwards.
 This was essentially the television plan that stayed in place until the University of Oklahoma and the University of Georgia filed a lawsuit against the NCAA in 1981, alleging antitrust violations.
 The lawsuit, NCAA v.
 Board of Regents of the University of Oklahoma, made it all the way to the Supreme Court, who in 1984 ruled in favor of Oklahoma and Georgia and declared the NCAA's forced collective contract a violation of antitrust law.
 ABC then negotiated with the College Football Association for its game package.

-ABC announced the entire 1966 TV schedule in June with 8 national games and 24 regional games for a total of 15 broadcast windows.
+ABC announced the entire 1966 television schedule in June with 8 national games and 24 regional games for a total of 15 broadcast windows.
 In 1966, the NCAA allowed each school to appear on ABC for at most one national telecast and one regional telecast.
 On November 19, 1966, ABC showed a regional doubleheader.
 The main early game was Notre Dame-Michigan State (ranked 1 and 2).
 This was the famous 10–10 tie.
 ABC was unable to televise this game live nationally due to the above restriction.
 However, ABC got approval from the NCAA to show this game on tape delay in the late timeslot in the regions of the country which got Kentucky-Tennessee in the early timeslot.

 On September 23, 1967, Chris Schenkel and Bud Wilkinson were scheduled to announce the Penn State-Navy game.
 However, there was an NABET strike of engineers and technicians which AFTRA was supporting and this duo (members of AFTRA) refused to work the game.
 So ABC Sports producer Chuck Howard did play-by-play on this game.
 Howard lined up Jim Tarman (Penn State's SID) and Bud Thalman (Navy's SID) to provide color commentary.